 But let’s first start with the required documents to prepare before applying online:

 – A valid passport: You can only get a permit for the duration of your passport validity!
 So the first thing you need to do is to check that your passport is valid for the duration of your studies.
 If not, start by renewing it as soon as possible!
+(Please note, you will need to visit the closest Embassy or Consulate of Sweden to have your passport reviewed)

 – Full times studies: In order to receive a permit, you have to be admitted for a programme that requires full times studies!